 You have put in effort to create the content and distribute it to your readers.
 It’s time to measure the performance of your strategy and below are some metrics you could use:

 - How many people have read your content?

 - How many comments or likes did it get?

 - What is the click-through rate or conversation rate like?

 One last thing!
 A well-put-together editorial calendar will help boost your content marketing strategy.
 Having a bird’s-eye view of your strategy can help you stay organised, plan ahead of time and drive internal teamwork, to name a few.

 A long game

-You may realise some part of your content marketing strategy may work brilliantly, while others may not.
+You may discover that certain parts of your content marketing strategy achieve remarkable results, while others fail to deliver.
 But that’s all part of the process.
 A kick-ass content marketing strategy is one that requires perpetual tinkering and tuning.
 If you need any help, get in touch with us.
 Meanwhile, happy crafting and tweaking!